jfzhang95/pytorch-deeplab-xception/README.md

     cd pytorch-deeplab-xception
     ```

-1. You can train deeplab v3+ using xception or resnet as backbone,
+1. You can train deeplab v3+ using xception or resnet as backbone.

     To train DeepLabV3+ on Pascal VOC 2012, please do:
     ```Shell